JNMaree/pyMath/README.md

 solvdoku - A sudoku solver based on variable elimination methods.

 1D_FEM - A Finite Element Method (FEM) approach to solving Partial Differential Equations (PDEs) over a 1-dimensional domain.
+MSH - Create a mesh array from a .msh format file